What This Plan Delivers

 Read through your key reference notes one last time.
 Do not drill.
 Do not quiz yourself.
 Read only.

 Then set up tomorrow.
-Two forms of government-issued ID.
-A non-scientific calculator.
+Required identification.
+An approved basic calculator if current Pearson VUE rules allow it.
 The address and parking details for your Pearson VUE center.
 Lay it all out tonight so tomorrow morning is logistics-free.
 The exam day guide has the full check-in process and what to bring.

 Eat a proper dinner.
 Go to bed at your normal time.
 You have done the work.
 Tonight is about rest, not review.